Merci-chao/userChrome.js/README.md

 ## Cautions
 - Since this script contains many sensitive layout calculations designed for native Firefox, any tab or tabs toolbar-related legacy extensions, user scripts or stylesheets may cause weird glitches and bugs.
 Please check your legacy extensions, scripts and stylesheets (if any) before and after applying this script.
 - This script is developed for Windows and probably does not work on Linux and macOS.
-- This script may not fully work on newer versions of Firefox.
-If you encounter problems, please check here to see if there is a new version.

 ## Changelog
 Version 2.0